gabr1e11/so-simple-theme/en/_posts/2015-09-03-compiling-a-crosscompiler.md

 The GCC collection of compilers is the biggest and greatest ever thanks to its layered architecture.
 This allows GCC to be compiled using GCC to generate any compiler for almost any known CPU architecture.

-And that is what the next setion is about: how to compile GCC for the SH architecture.
+And that is what the next section is about: how to compile GCC for the SH architecture.

 # So, please, how do you compile the GCC cross-compiler for SH?[^6]

 Well, here it goes.
-First of all, disclaimer: I've tried this method in both Mac OS X Yosemite 10.10.5 and Ubuntu 14.04LTS and steps or instructions may vary for your own OS flavour.
+First of all, disclaimer: I've tried this method in both Mac OS X Yosemite 10.10.5 and Ubuntu 14.04LTS and steps or instructions may vary for your own OS flavor.

 ## Install the normal version of GCC for your machine